PerceptiLabs/perceptilabs-operator/deploy/tools/description.md

-The PerceptiLabs opertator creates and maintains PerceptiLabs Modelling, a visual tool for building and training AI models.
+The PerceptiLabs operator creates and maintains PerceptiLabs Modelling, a visual tool for building and training AI models.
 For more information visit [perceptilabs.com](http://perceptilabs.com).

 # Features